Table of Contents

 will not be read until cron is restarted and the files exist at load time.

-This has an irritating consequence when working with /tmp/cron.d/
+This has an irritating consequence when working with /tmp/cron.d/.
+Anything

 started again, it will only contain check_ps.
 With the mycron.d functionality